mycroft92/duelyst_linux/README.md

 Linux installer for duelyst 32bit.
-Tested on ubuntu gnome 64 bit.
+Tested on ubuntu gnome 64 bit in june 2017

 This script is made from another pre-existing script(now depricated) and I cannot find the source of it.
 If anyone finds the original, Please let me know I will link it here.